 Wildlife Animals in Space

 “Wildlife Animals in Space” Space exploration has long been a subject of fascination for humans, but what about the other inhabitants of our planet?
 Animals have played a crucial role in space exploration since its inception.
-From fruit flies to dogs and monkeys, various creatures have ventured beyond Earth’s atmosphere, paving the way for human spaceflight.
+Various creatures have ventured beyond Earth’s atmosphere, from fruit flies to dogs and monkeys, paving the way for human spaceflight.

 History of Animals in Space Exploration